-If you are bringing along any expensive camera gear, or laptop, or any nice electronics consider buying a Pelican hardcase.
+If you are bringing along any expensive camera gear, laptop, or nice electronics consider buying a Pelican hardcase.
 I use this case for carrying / storing most of my camera gear.
 These cases are a great way to protect your gear from the elements.
 I would normally leave mine in the trunk.
 Out of sight, and easy access to all of my gear!
 Plus that case is the size-limit for carry-on luggage, a huge deal if you are going to be flying with expensive camera gear at some point.

 If you don't have insurance for your camera gear yet, consider getting some before you leave.
 If you already have home owners or renters insurance, you should check with your agent to see if they offer protection.
 I use the Rand Insurance plan, through NANPA.
 After talking with other traveling photographers, this was the highest rated and most secure plan I found.
 On my 2017 roadtrip I broke my expensive Gitzo tripod in an accident while photographing waterfalls.
 My insurance agent responded very quickly and really helped me out!
 I highly recommend going through NANPA for camera insurance after my experience using them!